XRPLF/xrpl-dev-portal/content/concepts/tokens/nfts/payload-storage.md

 ---
 html: nft-storage.html
 parent: non-fungible-tokens.html
+seo:
-blurb: Storage options for the payload of your NFT.
+    description: Storage options for the payload of your NFT.
 labels:
   - Non-fungible Tokens, NFTs
 ---